 Latest News

-Mohit Bansal, Security Engineering Manager at Webflow, on how AI agents expanded database exposure from a few engineers to the entire organization, and why security needs to go deeper at the data layer.
+Mohit Bansal, Senior Manager, Security Engineering at Webflow, on how AI agents expanded database exposure from a few engineers to the entire organization, and why security needs to go deeper at the data layer.

 Mohit Bansal